MSIA/Cloud_Project_Group11/README.md

 2. `src/evaluate_performance.py`: This script is responsible for assessing the performance of the trained model using various evaluation metrics.

-3. `src/score_model.py`: This script is responsible for assessing the performance of the trained model using various scores metrics.
+3. `src/score_model.py`: This script is responsible for generate predictions on the test set and store the result into a csv file.

-4. `src/aws_utils.py`: This script is responsible for enabling the AWS service with python.
+4. `src/aws_utils.py`: This script is responsible for enabling the AWS service with python, such as getting message from SQS and uploading artifacts to a S3 bucket.

 5. `main.py`: This script is the main script for running the training pipeline.